ErAbhishekChandani/ACFloatingTextfield/README.md

 Download the Sample and drag & drop the ACFloatingTextField.h and ACFloatingTextField.m in your project.

+## What's New

+Releasing Swift Version of ACFloating TextField.

 ## How To Use.

 **1) Add Textfield From Storyboard in View Controller and Set the class to ACFloatingTextField or create the textfield programmatically.**